List of active Spanish Navy ships

-This is a list of active Spanish Navy ships, complete and correct as of December 2016.
+This is a list of active Spanish Navy ships, complete and correct as of December 2016, partially updated to January 2024.

 There are approximately 139 vessels in the Navy, including minor auxiliary vessels.
-A breakdown includes; one amphibious assault ship (also used as an aircraft carrier), two amphibious transport docks, 11 frigates, two submarines, six mine countermeasure vessels, 22 patrol vessels and a number of auxiliary ships.
+A breakdown includes; one amphibious assault ship (also used as an aircraft carrier), two amphibious transport docks, 11 frigates, two submarines, six mine countermeasure vessels, 23 patrol vessels and a number of auxiliary ships.
 The total displacement of the Spanish Navy is approximately 225,000 tonnes.